 Examples of this type of jewelry will be chains and earrings.
 You will need a small bowl and a small brush.
 Fill the bowl with your jewelry.
 Engulf the tarnished jewels with just enough ketchup.
 After that, just sit back and wait.

 The amount of time to let it sit may vary.
 It depends on the condition of the tarnished jewelry.
 After waiting, remove the jewels and run them under warm water.
 Use that brush to reach tough-to-reach areas.
 In the end, it will be like new.

 The method is a little bit more aggressive.
 You have to use the brush more for this.
-Many I have seen used a toothbrush.
-It is dipped in the ketchup and worked around the brass.
+Dip the brush in the ketchup and work it around the brass.
 Of course, the brass must sit for a while.
 After it’s out of the ketchup, it’s rinsed with warm water.
 The difference after this is overwhelming.